Double bind: Development of the hypothesis

-Work by Bateson

-Schizophrenia

-The Double Bind Theory was first articulated in relationship to schizophrenia when Bateson and his colleagues hypothesized that schizophrenic thinking was not necessarily an inborn mental disorder but a pattern of learned helplessness in response to cognitive double-binds externally imposed.
+While working in the United States' Veteran's Administration Hospital with World War II veterans from 1949 to 1962, Bateson and his colleagues hypothesized that schizophrenic thinking was not necessarily an inborn mental disorder but a pattern of learned helplessness in response to cognitive double-binds externally imposed.

-It is helpful to remember the context in which these ideas were developed.
-Bateson and his colleagues were working in the Veteran's Administration Hospital (1949–1962) with World War II veterans.
-As soldiers they'd been able to function well in combat, but the effects of life-threatening stress had affected them.
-At that time, 18 years before Post-Traumatic Stress Disorder was officially recognized, the veterans had been saddled with the catch-all diagnosis of schizophrenia.
+The veterans had been able to function well in combat, but life-threatening stress had affected them.
+At that time, 18 years before post-traumatic stress disorder was officially recognized, the veterans had been saddled with the catch-all diagnosis of schizophrenia.
 Bateson didn't challenge the diagnosis but he did maintain that the seeming nonsense the patients said at times did make sense within context, and he gives numerous examples in section III of Steps to an Ecology of Mind, "Pathology in Relationship".
 Bateson also surmised that people habitually caught in double binds in childhood would have greater problems—that in the case of the person with schizophrenia, the double bind is presented continually and habitually within the family context from infancy on.
 By the time the child is old enough to have identified the double bind situation, it has already been internalized, and the child is unable to confront it.
 The solution then is to create an escape from the conflicting logical demands of the double bind, in the world of the delusional system (see in Towards a Theory of Schizophrenia – Illustrations from Clinical Data).

 One solution to a double bind is to place the problem in a larger context, a state Bateson identified as Learning III, a step up from Learning II (which requires only learned responses to reward/consequence situations).
 In Learning III, the double bind is contextualized and understood as an impossible no-win scenario so that ways around it can be found.

-Bateson's double bind theory has not yet been followed up with any known published research, as to whether family systems imposing systematic double binds might be a cause of schizophrenia.
-The current understanding of schizophrenia emphasizes the robust scientific evidence for a genetic predisposition to the disorder.
-Psychosocial stressors, including dysfunctional family interaction, are secondary causative factors in some instances.

-Evolution
+Double bind communication has since been described by Mark L. Ruffalo as occurring within the context of personality pathology, specifically borderline personality disorder.
+He has hypothesized that patients with BPD engage in double bind communication as a result of their characteristic need-fear dilemma, a simultaneous need for and fear of closeness with other persons.
+A 2025 empirical study co-authored by Ruffalo and psychologist John Rucker demonstrated that patients with personality disorders use language in ways consistent with double bind communication.